bucketco/bucket-javascript-sdk/packages/cli/README.md

-# Bucket CLI
+# Reflag CLI

-Command-line interface for interacting with Bucket services.
-The CLI allows you to manage apps, features, authentication, and generate TypeScript types for your Bucket features.
+Command-line interface for interacting with Reflag services.
+The CLI allows you to manage apps, features, authentication, and generate TypeScript types for your Reflag features.
 With this tool, you can streamline your flagging workflow directly from your terminal.

 ## Usage